use-case

 Tools like Quicktion give you a unique forwarding address (e.g., xyz@in.quicktion.io).
 Forward any email to that address and it lands in your Notion database automatically.

-Why it works: You keep your email client.
+You keep your email client.
 You can set up auto-forwarding rules so specific emails go to Notion without any manual effort.
 Works with Gmail, Outlook, Apple Mail — anything that can forward.

 Gmail Add-ons

 Quicktion's Gmail add-on adds a save-to-Notion button directly in Gmail.
 Open an email, click save, choose your database, and edit properties before saving.
+Selective saving with full control over which database and properties to use, without leaving Gmail.

 For a broader overview of all the options, see our best email-to-Notion tools roundup.